superfly/docs/blueprints/sticky-sessions.html.md

 This approach can be implemented entirely on the server.
 This will require an additional "hop" to route requests and [is limited to payloads of 1 megabyte](https://fly.io/docs/networking/dynamic-request-routing/#limitations).

-The example below creates [Express Middleware](https://expressjs.com/en/guide/using-middleware.html) that creates cookies containing the desired machine id, and then replays requests that arrive at the wrong destination:
+The example below creates [Express Middleware](https://expressjs.com/en/guide/using-middleware.html) that creates cookies containing the desired Machine id, and then replays requests that arrive at the wrong destination:

 ```js